strace - trace system calls and signals

 inferences about the user/kernel boundary if only a subset of system calls

 are being monitored.
-The default is trace=all.
+The default is --trace=all.

 - -e trace-fd=set